Examples of officially named U.S. Decorations of the Vietnam War era.

 Any medal named by order of a U.S. Government issuing agency can be considered officially named.
-Most often that is done by the Quartermaster Depot but medals named by order of an area commander can also be considered officially named though for authentication purposes they should come with accompanying documentation.
+Most often that is done through the Phil.
+QM.
+Medals named by order of an area commander can also be considered officially named though for authentication purposes they should come with accompanying documentation.
 Many examples can be found of medals named in the CBI theater during WWII and in Japan during the Occupation and the Korean War that were officially named and presented however not done by an issuing agency such as the Philadelphia Quartermaster Depot.

 UNITED STATES MARINE CORPS

 Typical Marine naming for posthumous awards of the VN period is small capital letter impressed naming with rank/name/USMC in 3-4 lines.

 There was a note in one of Al Gleims auctions that stated he believed the Marines ceased naming awards after Tet due to the large number of casualties.
 This has since become 'gospel' to medal collectors, in my opinion though this may be true for a temporary period of time, but it is true for more than an undetermined short period of time and I have encountered officially named awards for Vietnam service from the post-Tet period.

 Shown below: Clifford A. Roberts, USMC KIA 7/9/65.
 Using remaining stocks of medals, Roberts PH is a Type II WWII full wrap broach medal and came in the short Type II case of issue.